Ophealitz/Ophealitz/README.md

 I'm very A friendly person.
 as long as you respect my friends Boundaries.

+i recommend C+H is encouraged when im alone! have fun when talking to me i make sure if your comfortable w me

 ill redesign my Read me later tho.